Access graph: a novel graph representation of public transport networks for accessibility analysis: Introduction

 \section{Introduction}

 Accessibility is key in providing individuals with the opportunity to take part in employment, education and recreational activities.
-The key objective of transport systems and public transport services in particular is therefore defined in terms of providing accessibility.
-The Hansen definition of accessibility as travel impedance between spatially dispersed opportunities for activity is at the core of defining accessibility indicators \citep{hansen1959accessibility, geurs2004accessibility}.
-It has been consistently in use since its conception as evident from a large body of literature, and has facilitated accessibility-based planning.
-Complementary to Hansen-like measures of access, also termed primal access, where travel time and number of reachable opportunities are the independent and dependent variable, respectively, dual access inverts the independent and dependent variables and measures the time needed to reach a predetermined number of nodes \citep{cui2020primal}.
+The key objective of transport systems and public transport services in particular is therefore defined in terms of providing access.
+The Hansen definition of accessibility as travel impedance between spatially dispersed opportunities for activity is at the core of defining accessibility indicators \citep{hansen1959accessibility}.
+It has been consistently in use since its conception as evident from a large body of literature, and has facilitated accessibility-based planning \citep{geurs2004accessibility}.
+In Hansen-like measures of access, also termed primal access, travel time is the independent variable and number of reachable opportunities the dependent variable.
+Complementary to this, dual access measures invert the independent and dependent variables and measures the time needed to reach a predetermined number of nodes \citep{cui2020primal}.

-Despite its wide theoretical and empirical developments, the exact role of accessibility remains somewhat unclear.
-While the general idea of accessibility is relatively straightforward, the concrete operationalisation and related indicators vary significantly across implementations.
-The exact definitions and functions of travel impedance differ, while determining reliable values for the number of opportunities is even more difficult to perform in a unified manner \citep{lahoorpoor2022access}.
+Despite its wide theoretical and empirical developments, the exact measurement of accessibility remains an open problem.
+Although the general idea of accessibility is straightforward, the concrete operationalisation and related indicators vary significantly between implementations.
+The exact definitions and functions of the travel impedance differ, while determining reliable values for the number of opportunities is even more difficult to perform in a unified manner \citep{lahoorpoor2022access}.

-This has led researchers to call for unified approaches to accessibility. \cite{levinson2020towards} proposed a general model across different modalities and categories of activity.
+This has led to recent efforts to establish unified approaches to accessibility analysis. \citep{levinson2020towards} proposed a general model across different modalities and categories of activity.
 This was followed by proposing a method which allows for the comparison of different modes of urban accessibility across different cities \citep{wu2021urban}.
+In \citep{soukhov2025family}, the authors return to the spatial principles of accessibility and review metrics within a physical framework, highlighting the need for scientifically and mathematically rigorous approaches to access measurement.
+In \citep{van2016accessible, van2022accessibility}, defining unified accessibility indicators has been identified as a major research direction in the coming decades.
+The lack of unified concepts and measures is seen as a key obstacle toward accessibility-based planning in practice (e.g. \citep{boisjoly2017insider}, \citep{handy2020accessibility}).
+In the afore-referenced works, the overarching thread is the recognition of the importance of the conceptual framework underlying accessibility studies - first its understanding, then its measurement.